Micronaut (framework)

-Micronaut is a software framework for the Java virtual machine platform.
+Micronaut is an open source JVM-based framework for building lightweight microservices.

 It is designed to avoid reflection, thus reducing memory consumption and improving start times.
 Features which would typically be implemented at run-time are instead pre-computed at compile time.

 It was created by Graeme Rocher, who also created the Grails framework.
+In June 2020, Rocher co-founded the Micronaut Foundation, which aims to "advance innovation and adoption of Micronaut".
+Micronaut is continually developed and maintained by Object Computing Inc.